Shopping Cart

-Ken Dahl is the name Gabby Schulz uses to make it harder for his relatives to connect him to the comics he draws.
-Born in Honolulu, Ken has spent most of his adult life in a dreary transit about the continental United States.
-In May of 2007 he completed a one-year Fellowship at the Center for Cartoon Studies, and is now living in a truck in Vermont, figuring out how to continue to draw comics while avoiding inconveniences like paying rent or working a job.
-You may barrage him with unsolicited advice at fantods@gmail.com.
+Ken Dahl is the name Gabby Schulz used to make it harder for his relatives to connect him to the comics he draws.
+Born in Honolulu, Gabby has spent most of his adult life in a dreary transit about the continental United States.
+In May of 2007 he completed a one-year Fellowship at the Center for Cartoon Studies, which turned him into a full-time cartoonist and thus literally ruined his life.
+He has spent the last couple of years burrowing further into the American Midwest, in preparation for settling into an obscure yet blandly respectable death.

 As you can tell, I’m deeply moved by Weather’s joyful perspectives and optimism.
 A must-have for any fans of James Kochalka or John Porcellino.